nickyurco/CSC-270-Work/README.md

 | `ü` (fc) | `‘` (2018) | `’` (2019) | `“` (201c) | `”` (201d) |

 This script is useful because it allows a user to easily identify and change character anomalies in the text and adjust ambiguous characters.
 Any further operations on the full text without character validation would yield innacturate results.

+__Spell Check__

+My version of *The Time Machine* has been spell checked against two dicitonaries.
+One is a standard English word-list generated from the SCOWL online tool.
+The second is a user-dictionary.
+These two dictionaries can be found at `validation-data/standard-dictionary.txt` and `validation-data/user-dictionary.txt` respectively.

+The spell check script is found at `scripts/corpus-spelling.sc`

+loading these scripts in the sbt console shows that no "bad words" (words not found in either dictionary) appear in the text.
+The purpose of the user dictionary is to hold all words that weren't found in the standard dictionary that I deemed to be correct words in the book.
+These words include names, words made up by Wells, words with a British English, or French spelling, and words that didn't appear in the dictionary with their punctuation removed (ex.
+Im, the contraction of I am).

+The spell check helped me to identify an instance of the string "-ED" which is used to indicate the end of a footnote.
+I was able to remove this in order to ensure a proper representation of Wells text.